shubhadeepmandal394/weather-app/README.md

 You can setup the application by downloading and then running it on your physical android device or on online/offline android emulators.
 Preferred Resolution is `1080 x 2160: 440dpi`.
 Resolutions other than the preffered one may cause some onscreen components to misbehave.

+#### Where to Run the Application ?

+1. To run the application on online emulator [click here](https://appetize.io/app/1t94kx7rpr02c7vmw1y4b777b4?device=pixel4&scale=75&orientation=portrait&osVersion=10.0)

+2. To run the application on offline emulator, try running it on [Android Emulators](https://developer.android.com/studio/run/emulator) (such as that provided with Android Studio), just [download the apk](https://github.com/shubhadeepmandal394/weather-application/raw/main/assets/apk/weather-v1.0.apk) and simply drag the apk and drop it in the emulator, it will automatically install the application and the app will become availabe to you for use in no time.

+3. To run the application on your physical android device, simply [download the apk](https://github.com/shubhadeepmandal394/weather-application/raw/main/assets/apk/weather-v1.0.apk) and install it.

+**NOTE: *For better experience install the game on your physical android device.***

 #### Download the apk

 - To download the app's apk [click here](https://github.com/shubhadeepmandal394/weather-application/raw/main/assets/apk/weather-v1.0.apk)

-#### Run the Application Online

-- To run the application online [click here](https://appetize.io/app/1t94kx7rpr02c7vmw1y4b777b4?device=pixel4&scale=75&orientation=portrait&osVersion=10.0)

-#### Run the Application Offline

-- To run the application offline, try running it on [Android Emulators](https://developer.android.com/studio/run/emulator) (such as that provided with Android Studio), just [download the apk](https://github.com/shubhadeepmandal394/weather-application/raw/main/assets/apk/weather-v1.0.apk) and simply drag the apk and drop it in the emulator, it will automatically install the application and will become availabe to you for use in no time.

-### Requirements
+#### Requirements

 - JDK 8
 - Latest Android SDK tools